 If the mat is not too tight, you may be able to pull it apart with your fingers to loosen the hair and then gently comb it out with a metal comb.

-If the mat gets wet, it won't help as it can tighten even more as it dries, which is why it's best to remove mats before you bathe your dog.
+If the mat gets wet, it won't help as it can tighten even more as it dries, so it's best to remove mats before you bathe your dog.

-You can buy specially formulated detanglers (a bit like the conditioners we use on our own hair) which claim to loosen mats.
-I've yet to find one that really works, but if I do, I'll let you know.
+You can buy specially formulated detanglers (like the conditioners we use on our own hair) that claim to loosen mats.
+I've yet to find one that really works, but I'll let you know if I do.

 If you decide to try a detangler, leave the product on the mat for a while and then tease it out with a de-matting comb or the prongs of a steel comb.